-- The design consultant shall meet with BUDC representatives to discuss the project scope in further detail. - The design consultant shall conduct site visit(s) to become familiar with existing infrastructure, conditions, and previous redevelopment efforts. - The design consultant shall become familiar with all documents, agreements, and regulations controlling the site, including Build Back Better funding specifics. - The design consultant shall organize pre-design meetings with all involved parties. - The design consultant shall provide all detail necessary to meet the project timeline.
+- The design consultant/team shall meet with BUDC representatives to discuss the project scope in further detail. - The design consultant/team shall conduct a site visit(s) to become familiar with the existing building and site conditions. - Design consultant/team the design consultant/team shall organize pre-design meetings with all